 - 3/4 cup Water

 Combine and let sit for 20 minutes.
-Form mixture into 6-8 patties and place on baking sheet.
+Form mixture into 6-8 patties and place on a baking sheet.
 Bake 10 min at 350 degrees, flip and bake 5-10 more minutes.

 Crock-Pot Chicken and Dumplings